MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 PS C:\> Get-AzureRmRoleAssignment
 ```

-This command list all role assignments in the subscription
+This command list all role assignments in the subscription.

 ### Example 2: Get all role assignments
 ```